hnryjmes/100-days-of-code/README.md

 1. DAY 53.
 I've said 'vanilla JS' a lot recently.
 What's vanilla about it?
 It can do so much!
 Also, I love vanilla...
 Today I'm working on a Tic Tac Toe game, maybe with an AI.
 We'll see how far I get! #100DaysOfCode

+1. DAY 54.
+Got the minimax algorithm working.
+It recursively searches through all possible moves so the AI always wins.
+Thanks to @CarnesBeau/@freeCodeCamp for the helpful video!
+Next step: delete all code and rewrite from scratch using TDD. #100DaysOfCode

+1. DAY 55.
+Writing a notes app in JS, with a homemade JS test suite that runs in Chrome DevTools.
+Useful stuff for understanding single page applications and RESTful hash routing. #100DaysOfCode

 1.